siglar/disruptive-workshop/README.md

 - Install the .NET 8 SDK.
 Find and download (the newest version) [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 - Write `dotnet --info` in a terminal to check that it successfully installed.
 Might have to restart the terminal first.

-In a terminal, navigate to the `Exercise1` directory in this repo and execute `dotnet watch`.
+In a terminal, navigate to [api]('./SensorSolution/Exercise1/api') in the `Exercise1` directory in this repo and execute `dotnet watch`.
 The API should now be running on [http://localhost:1337](http://localhost:1337).
 Swagger should be exposed on [http://localhost:1337/swagger](http://localhost:1337/swagger).
 Since we ran `dotnet watch` the code should auto recompile on changes, but it's still a bit janky, so you can do `cmd + r` or `ctrl + r` in the terminal to force it to recompile.

 Keep the API running and let's continue.